lakeraai/onnx_clip/README.md

 An [ONNX](https://onnx.ai/)-based implementation of [CLIP](https://github.com/openai/CLIP) that doesn't depend on `torch` or `torchvision`.
+It also has a friendlier API than the original implementation.

 This works by
 - running the text and vision encoders (the ViT-B/32 variant) in [ONNX Runtime](https://onnxruntime.ai/)